 To characterize the blends, frequency dependent oscillation measurements on samples of 5, 10 and 20% of PS as the dispersed phase have been performed.
-The storage modulus Gʻ in figure 12 shows an additional relaxation at low frequency, which increases with the concentration of the dispersed phase.
+The storage modulus G' in figure 12 shows an additional relaxation at low frequency, which increases with the concentration of the dispersed phase.
 The magnitude of the additional low frequency relaxation seems to correlate with the volume fraction of the minor phase.

 TEM (Transmission Electron Microscopy) pictures show an increase of the size of the spheres of the dispersed phase as well as a broadening of the distribution of particle sizes with increasing PS concentration.
-The extensive increase of the elasticity of the blend, due to a higher G' contribution at low frequency in comparison to the pure dissipated as they recover to the original spherical shape.
+The extensive increase of the elasticity of the blend, due to a higher G' contribution at low frequency in comparison to the pure components, has to be attributed to energy storage mechanisms of the morphology itself.
+Mechanical energy is stored as interfacial energy while the spherical inclusions are deformed, and then dissipated as they recover to the original spherical shape.
 Since the PS domain relaxation is slow, it can be separated from of the fast relaxation of the components.
 The energy storage mechanism is the interface tension; the energy dissipation mechanism is the friction at the interface.